Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: Simulation

 \subsection{Algorithm Validation with Small Number of Vehicles}

 Next, we focus on the optimality of the three algorithms in general cases.
 In this section, we introduce the MCC-BruteForce algorithm.
 It enumerates all the possible combinations of the cliques,~\ie, solves the MCC problem by using the brute force method.
-Although MCC-BruteForce provides us the theoretical global optimal solution, the huge calculation burden makes it impossible to apply it to a large number of vehicles.
-Thus, $ 9 $ is set as the number of input vehicles.
+Although MCC-BruteForce provides us the theoretical global optimal solution, the huge calculation burden makes it impossible to apply it to a large number of vehicles. {In our simulation, MCC-BruteForce computation of $ 11 $ vehicles requires more than 32GB RAM, which exceeds the maximum RAM of our computer.
+Thus, $ 10 $ is set as the number of input vehicles.}

 Because the vehicle scheduling problem is strongly related to the vehicle arrival time, conducting a small number of simulations is insufficient.
-Hence, $ 200 $ repetitions of the simulation were conducted for each algorithm.
-It is worth mentioning that these $ 200 $ instances of vehicle arrival input are randomly generated by Poisson distribution, as shown in~\eqref{equ:Poisson}, and they are identical across all four algorithms.
+Hence, $ 100 $ repetitions of the simulation were conducted for each algorithm.
+It is worth mentioning that these $ 100 $ instances of vehicle arrival input are randomly generated by Poisson distribution, as shown in~\eqref{equ:Poisson}, and they are identical across all four algorithms.